-Veteran Service Ratings are assessments of the extent to which your service-connected disabilities have limited your ability to work.
-Those VA disability ratings range from 0% (no disability) to 100% (totally disabled).
-Higher percentages indicate greater disability, and generally entitle you to more VA benefits.
-For example, if you have a 40% rating for a service-connected knee condition, you would receive 40% of the standard compensation rate for an average individual with no service-connected disability.
+A disability rating is VA’s assessment of the extent to which your service-connected disabilities have limited your ability to work.
+VA disability ratings range from 0% (no disability) to 100% (totally disabled).
+Higher percentages indicate greater disability, and entitle you to a higher rate of monthly compensation.
+For example, if you have a 40% rating for a service-connected knee condition, you would receive the payment rate that corresponds to a 40% rating.

-If you need a Texas VA rating reduction lawyer, call Greg of Gregory M. Rada, Attorney at Law at (800) 955-8596 for a free case evaluation today!
+If you need a Texas VA rating reduction lawyer, call Greg of Gregory M. Rada, Attorney at Law at (800) 955-8596 for a free case evaluation today.

 As your Texas VA rating reduction lawyer from Gregory M. Rada, Attorney at Law can explain, the Veteran Affairs Disability Rating is the percentage that rating authorities give to a disabled veteran during the process of awarding disability benefits.
 This rating is going to be important, as it determines how much benefits a veteran will receive for their conditions that developed because of their time in service.